T2202 tax receipts are available online via your HUB account by the end of February for the previous calendar year (they are not mailed out).

-No. Due to Manitoba Freedom of Information and Protection of Privacy Act (FIPPA) regulations, the College provides T2202A information to students only.
+No, due to Manitoba Freedom of Information and Protection of Privacy Act (FIPPA) regulations, the College provides T2202 information to students only.

-There is no charge when you access and print your T2202A from your Student Portal or WebAdvisor Account.
-If you request that the College provide you with a printed copy it may be subject to a fee.
-Additional fees for faxing services, etc will apply.
+There is no charge when you access and print your T2202 from HUB.
+If you request the College provide you with a printed copy, you may be subject to a fee.
+Additional fees for faxing services, etc. will apply.

 If you were active in more than one program, the program you most recently graduated from is usually the program listed on your T2202, otherwise the name of your most recent program will be displayed.
 The program name listed should not affect your tax return.

 Eligible tuition amounts and months indicated on T2202s may vary from student to student for a variety of reasons:

 A few College programs have terms that span more than one tax year, e.g., a Fall term runs from September to April.